 All New Zealand universities charge a student services levy to provide for the various student services on campus.
 The levy funds received are only used in the best interests and for the benefit of students with important feedback processes in place to ensure that understanding student needs are included in the funding allocation process.

-In 2011 and 2012 a survey of student preferences has been carried out to inform the staff/student Joint Operations Advisory Board (JOAB) for making recommendations on the allocation of these funds to the Vice Chancellor.
+In 2011 and 2012 a survey of student preferences was carried out to inform the staff/student Joint Operations Advisory Board (JOAB) for making recommendations on the allocation of these funds to the Vice Chancellor.
 Similarly, in 2013 a student survey was conducted to help inform decision making around the student space capital fund allocation.

 Annual and lifetime cap

 The Student Services Levy will be capped in any one year of study at the full year levy.
 The levy has a lifetime cap equivalent to paying the full year levy for five years (ie, five years of study at full Student Services Levy per annum).
 For students who receive a rebate, the lifetime cap will not apply until the equivalent of five years of study at the full year levy has been paid.

 Distance/Remote students and Part-time Education students in selected categories may be eligible to apply for a rebate of the levy.

 Download the Student Services Levy Rebate application form (PDF, 182KB) or collect one from the Student Services Centre.